Right simple singularities in positive characteristic: Classification of right simple singularities

 Let $K[[x]]$ be the ring of univariate formal power series.
-It is obvious that $G\text{-}\mathrm{mod}(f)=0$ for all $f\in K[[x]]$ if either $p:=char(K)=0$ or $G=\mathcal{K}$.
-For the complete classification of univariate singularities as stated in Theorem \ref{thm1.5.0} we refer to \cite{Ng12}.
+It is obvious that $G\text{-}\mathrm{mod}(f)=0$ for all $f\in K[[x]]$ if either $p:=\mathrm{char}(K)=0$ or $G=\mathcal{K}$.
+For the complete classification of univariate singularities with any modality and for the proof of Theorem \ref{thm1.5.0} we refer to \cite[Thm.
+4.2.8]{Ng13}, \cite[Thm.
+3.1 ]{Ng12}.
 Here we prove only the second part, i.e. $f$ is right simple iff $\mu<p$ and then $f\sim_r x^{\mu+1}$.
-The ``if''-statement follows easily from the upper semi-continuity of the Milnor number and the following fact: If $p\nmid mt(f)$ (in particular, if $\mu<p$) then $f\sim_r x^{mt(f)}$ (cf. \cite[Thm.
-2.1]{BGM12}).
+The ``if''-statement follows easily from the upper semi-continuity of the Milnor number and the following fact: If $p\nmid mt(f)$ (in particular, if $\mu<p$) then $f\sim_r x^{mt(f)}$ (cf. \cite[Cor.
+1]{BGM12}).